-- a.
+a.
 Remedial actions may be prescribed by the Office of Ethics as a result of a Consultation (Section 201) to ensure compliance with the Code.
 Remedial actions may include, but are not limited to: (1) recusal; (2) authorizations, waivers and revocation of authorizations previously issued; or (3) divestiture and transfer of assets.
-Such remedial actions would normally be prescribed to address conflicts of interest, including in the context of reviewing Declaration of Interests forms, and may be undertaken by an employee without collaborating actions on the part of the Bank.
-Remedial actions may also include a deduction from an employee's salary to comply with court-ordered family obligations, in accordance with the applicable Bank Staff Rule.
-Failure to undertake remedial actions directed by the Office of Ethics may be subject to treatment as an Allegation under these Procedures and, therefore, be subject to disciplinary sanction. - b.
-Remedial actions may also be directed by the Vice President for Finance and Administration as part of a decision as provided for in Section 309 above in order to reverse, remove or mitigate the effects of the act of Misconduct.
-Failure to undertake remedial actions directed by the Vice President for Finance and Administration may be subject to immediate, further, disciplinary sanction in the discretion of the Vice President for Finance and Administration and without further review or other process on the part of the Office of Ethics or other party.
+Such remedial actions would normally be prescribed to address conflicts of interest, including in the context of reviewing Declaration of Interests forms, and may be undertaken by an employee without collaborating actions on the part of the Corporation.
+Remedial actions may also include a deduction from an employee's salary to comply with court-ordered family obligations, in accordance with the applicable Corporation Staff Rules.
+Failure to undertake

+- remedial actions directed by the Office of Ethics may be subject to treatment as an Allegation under these Procedures and, therefore, be subject to disciplinary sanction. - b.
+Remedial actions may also be directed by the Chief of Finance and Administration as part of a decision as provided for in Section 309 above in order to reverse, remove or mitigate the effects of the act of Misconduct.
+Failure to undertake remedial actions directed by the Chief of Finance and Administration may be subject to immediate, further, disciplinary sanction in the discretion of the Chief of Finance and Administration and without further review or other process on the part of the Office of Ethics or other party.